sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 #### Eigenvector Centrality

-To calculate the eigenvector centrality of a node \( v \) in a network, we use the following formula:
+To calculate the eigenvector centrality of a node \( N \) in a network, we use the following formula:

-$\text{Eigenvector Centrality}(v) = \lambda_1 \times \text{Sum of the centralities of the nodes connected to } v$
+$\text{Eigenvector Centrality}(v) = \lambda_1 \times \text{Sum of the centralities of the nodes connected to } N$

 So, what it tell us simply is that my reputation on LN graph depends on my peers reputation, and my peers reputation depends on my reputation.
 We are both feeding into each other, the best way to solve this iterative mathematical problem is with matrix operation, and iterate over from an assumed value of centrality for each node.
-And, the above formula can be rewritten as
+And, the above formula can be rewritten as:

 $\text{Eigenvector Centrality}Ax = \lambda x$